 While the emphasis of The Ascension Quartet is in bringing their music to churches and worshiping with those congregations, the group also performs in concert settings for private events, fund-raising benefits, state fairs, civic functions, and other ministry opportunities.
 Many non-church audiences around the country have been given the good news in secular places.

-More than forty years past its beginning now, The Ascension Quartet is still going strong, singing and telling thousands that God loves them, and Jesus died to save them.
+More than forty five years past its beginning now, The Ascension Quartet is still going strong, singing and telling thousands that God loves them, and Jesus died to save them.
 The next time The Ascension Quartet is in your area, come out and worship with them — you’ll be glad you did.